Why D88 Durian Ended Up Having A Vulgar Reputation

 The size of D88 is typically medium to large.
 Seldom coming in small sizes weighing less than 1.5kg.

-It’s stem is noticeably slightly longer than the average stem length.
+It’s stem is noticeably slightly shorter than the average stem length.
+But not as short as what you see on khun poh.

 The most standout external feature is that it has a bulging oval shape.
 Sort of looks like it’s pregnant.